H.R. College of Commerce and Economics

 Hassaram Rijhumal College of Commerce and Economics, commonly known as HR College, is an autonomous (since 2007) educational institute located in Churchgate, Mumbai.
-It is run by the Hyderabad (Sindh) National Collegiate Board and is affiliated to the HSNC University.
+It is run by the Hyderabad (Sindh) National Collegiate Board and is affiliated with the HSNC University.

-It was the second college in Maharashtra (after KC College, Churchgate) to be accredited ‘A’ grade with a score of 87.95% by the NAAC (National Assessment & Accreditation Council) under the revised scheme in 2002.
+It was the second college in Maharashtra (after KC College, Churchgate) to be accredited 'A' grade with a score of 87.95% by the NAAC (National Assessment & Accreditation Council) under the revised scheme in 2002.

-It is located adjacent to Kishinchand Chellaram College and shares a building with the KC Law College.
+It is located adjacent to Kishinchand Chellaram College, and shares a building with the KC Law College.

 College Leadership

-Dr. Indu Shahani, a noted academic and former Sheriff of Mumbai, is a former principal of HR College.
+Indu Shahani, a noted academic and former Sheriff of Mumbai, is a former principal of HR College.

-Currently, Dr. Pooja Ramchandani the principal in charge of the college.
+Currently, Pooja Ramchandani is the principal in charge of the college.

 Courses

 The courses offered by the institute can be broadly classified into two categories; Junior college degrees & Senior college degrees.

-Junior college degrees includes 11th grade (FYJC) & 12th grade (SYJC) courses.
-For this, it is affiliated to Maharashtra State education board.
+Junior college degrees include 11th grade (FYJC) & 12th grade (SYJC) courses.
+For this, it is affiliated with Maharashtra State Education Board.
 This includes the High School passing certificate (Class 12 certificate).